yasirabd/alodokter-scraper/README.md

 }
 ```

-- Extract question-answers for all of the topic.
+- Extract question-answers for all the topics.
 Sample JSON result:
  ```JSON
 {
  "topic_category": "Ablasi Retina",